vkacherov/hybrid-workshop/README.md

 Let's look at the Docker Compose file in `app/docker-stack.yml`.

 Change the images for the dotnet-api and java-app services for the ones we just built.
-And remember to change `<dtr hostname>` to the long DTR hostname listed on the landing page for your Play with Docker instance.
+And remember to change `<dtr hostname>` to the long DTR hostname listed on the Azure Portal template deployment output blade for your environment.

 ```yaml
 version: '3.3'